ThabangMolemane/DataMasters-TUT21-/README.md

 •	Softbot: A virtual assistant that guides students through quizzes, provides feedback, and offers study suggestions.

 #### Run the web application using the following command on the terminals
+  Clone the repository
+  Install dependencies
+  Run the web application
   python app.py

 Technology Stack